Best computer speakers 2024: upgrade your desktop audio with our expert picks

 No USB input

-If you're pushed for space, you won't find a finer pair of compact, powered, computer speakers than Ruark's MR1 Mk2.
+If you're pushed for space, you won't find a more handsome pair of compact, powered computer speakers than Ruark's MR1 Mk2.

-Those handcrafted wooden cabinets are beautifully made, the speakers are good to use, and they’re the perfect petite size to sit on either side of your laptop, and fit onto a small desk, bookshelf or TV stand – no wonder they're repeat What Hi-Fi?
+Those handcrafted wooden cabinets are beautifully made, the speakers are good to use, and they’re the perfect petite size to sit on either side of your laptop, and fit onto a small desk, bookshelf or TV stand – no wonder they are repeat What Hi-Fi?
 Award winners.

 You can connect over Bluetooth, optical or 3.5mm – easily and quickly – and hi-res audio is supported all the way up to 24-bit/192kHz.
 Those stylish retro looks are a huge part of the charm too, oozing more class than most of the cast of Mad Men.